openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Introduction

-This specification defines an API that is used to issue Verifiable Credentials.
-W3C formats [@VC_DATA] as well as other Credential formats, like [@ISO.18013-5], are supported.
+This specification defines an OAuth protected API for the issuance of Verifiable Credentials.
+Credentials can be of any format, including, but not limited to, SD-JWT VC [@I-D.ietf-oauth-sd-jwt-vc], mDL [@ISO.18013-5], and VCDM [@VC_DATA].

 Verifiable Credentials are very similar to identity assertions, like ID Tokens in OpenID Connect [@OpenID.Core], in that they allow a Credential Issuer to assert End-User claims.
 A Verifiable Credential follows a pre-defined schema (the Credential type) and MAY be bound to a certain holder, e.g., through Cryptographic Holder Binding.
 Verifiable Credentials can be securely presented for the End-User to the RP, without involvement of the Credential Issuer.